ballerina-platform/module-ballerina-cache/cache-ballerina/Module.md

-## Module Overview
+## Overview

 This module provides APIs for in-memory caching by using a semi-persistent mapping from keys to values.
-Cache entries are manually added by the cache, and are stored in the cache until either evicted or manually invalidated.
+Cache entries are manually added to the cache, and are stored in the cache until either evicted or manually invalidated.

-The existing implementation is based on the LRU eviction algorithm and using a `map` data structure.
+The existing implementation is based on the Least Recently Used (LRU) eviction algorithm and using a `map` data structure.
 It is not recommended to insert `()` as the value of the cache since it doesn't make sense to cache a nil.

-You can be safely accessed this by multiple concurrent threads as it is thread-safe.
+The cache entries can be safely accessed by multiple concurrent threads as it is thread-safe.

-The Cache will be evicted the entries in the following scenario:
+The Cache entries will be evicted in case of the following scenarios:

 - When using the `get` API, if the returning cache entry has expired, it gets removed.
 - When using the `put` API, if the cache size has reached its capacity, the number of entries get removed based on